nyu-database-design/flask-mongodb-web-app/setup.md

 ### Run the app

 1. define two environment variables from the command line: on Mac, use the commands: `export FLASK_APP=app.py` and `export FLASK_ENV=development`; on Windows, use `set FLASK_APP=app.py` and `set FLASK_ENV=development`.
-1. copy the file named `env.example` into a new file named `.env`, and enter your own MongoDB database connection credentials into that file where indicated.
+1. copy the file named `env.example` into a new file named `.env`, and enter your own MongoDB database connection credentials and DSN string from sentry.io into that file where indicated.
 1. start flask with `flask run` - this will output an address at which the app is running locally, e.g. https://127.0.0.1:5000.
 Visit that address in a web browser.
 1. in some cases, the command `flask` will not be found when attempting `flask run`... you can alternatively launch it with `python3 -m flask run --host=0.0.0.0 --port=10000`.